Ray Buktenica

-Ray Buktenica /bʌkˈtɛniːˈkɑː/ (born August 6, 1943) is an American film and television character actor.
+Ray Buktenica /bʌkˈtɛniːˈkɑː/ (born August 6, 1943) is a retired American film and television character actor.
 He has played numerous roles, primarily on television since 1972.
 He is best known for playing the character Benny Goodwin, the boyfriend and later fiancé of Brenda Morgenstern on the 1970s sitcom Rhoda, Dr. Solomon on House Calls and Jerry Berkson, Libby's boss on Life Goes On.
-He provided the voice of Hugo Strange in the character's sole appearance on Batman: The Animated Series.
+He additionally had a guest role as the voice of Hugo Strange in the Batman: The Animated Series episode "The Strange Secret of Bruce Wayne".
 In 1996, he guest-starred on Lois & Clark: The New Adventures of Superman as Leo Nunk, a newspaper reporter.
 In 1997, he guest-starred on Star Trek: Deep Space Nine, in the episode "By Inferno's Light", as Deyos, the Vorta in command of the Dominion's Internment Camp 371.

+Buktenica dated actress Joyce Dewitt from 1973 to 1980.
+The couple also appeared together on several episodes of the popular TV game show Tattletales.